Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 Instructions

 • ASSEMBLE SOUP: Combine broth, carrots, celery, noodles and turkey in the pot and heat to medium.
-Add spinach if desired and stir until wilted for a minute.
+Add spinach if using and stir until wilted for a minute.
 Ladle into individual bowls and top with a few tablespoons of stuffing croutons.

 Recipe Notes